6 ways to save money on transportation

 Assess the following criteria:

-- How is their customer service and reputation?
+- How are their customer service and reputation?

 - Do they explain findings in a patient, clear way?